cangulo-talks/20240418-bcn-batch-ecs/20240418-bcn-batch-ecs.md

 <!--
 Comments:
+- Lambda + SQS
+  - offers more control because there is a single point to validate input and trigger the batches
+  - Single Point of Failure
+  - Cheaper because we don't get to execute apps if the input is invalid
-Event Bridge and service integration
+- Event Bridge and service integration
-Are they worth it for us?
+  - Simpler, no need of lambda and SQS but need a DynamoDB
+  - However, each app must implement idempotency and use the DynamoDB
-- More costly since Fargate charges you 1 minute per execution.
+  - Apps will always be executed making the solution more expensive since Fargate charges you 1 minute per execution.
-- We would be required to implement idempotency at the batch level
 - Pretty much the same amount of code, just in a different place.
 -->